How to Use Your PDFs

 Your child's drawings are saved automatically.
 Even if the app is closed, the work will still be there when you open the PDF again.

-Step 9: Opening the comments list from the three dots menu to view and delete drawings in a PDF.
+Step 9: Opening the comments list and deleting drawings from a PDF using the three dots menu.

 Step 10: Save a copy of the PDF